Xiaolei-Shawn/AgentLens/webapp/README.md

-# AL Session Replay (Web App)
+# AgentLens Session Replay (Web App)

 Local web app for viewing agent session replays.
-Load a session JSON file (from MCP flush or sample fixtures), then use the timeline to scrub events, story steps, and playback.
+Load a session JSON file (from the MCP server or sample fixtures), then use the timeline to scrub events, story steps, and playback.

 ## Stories covered